 Nomination, Selection and Appointment of Mandate Holders

-Appointments to be made at HRC25 (application deadline now closed)
+Appointments to be made at HRC27 (apply now)

 Upcoming vacancies for independent United Nations experts of the Human Rights Council, with extensive professional experience in human rights